 What?
 The examinations are comprehensive and are based primarily, but not exclusively, on the content of the student's graduate course of study.
 The student is encouraged to contact the members of their graduate committee to discuss specific content and format of the examinations.

 Standards.
 All students must demonstrate (1) depth of knowledge and understanding consistent with the highest standards of graduate study in music or music therapy; (2) the ability to write clearly and convincingly; (3) the ability to synthesize varied thoughts into a cohesive discussion.
 Master of Music candidates must also demonstrate both the ability to draw connecions between historical, theoretical, and performance practice issues and advanced analytical skills.
-Master of Music Therapy candidates must demonstrate the ability to connect the literature of the disciplines represented with the course of study and to derive clinical inferences from those connections.
+Master of Music Therapy candidates must demonstrate the ability to connect the literature of the disciplines represented within the course of study and to derive clinical inferences from those connections.

 Preparation.
 All members of the graduate faculty are available to assist the student in his/her preparation for the comprehensive examinations.
 Proper preparation for the comprehensive examinations normally requires a minimum of six to eight weeks of intensive study.
 Insufficient preparation resulting in an unsuccessful performance on the comprehensive examinations will delay the student's completion of the program of study.